Houston Probate Attorneys in Texas

 On the other hand, if your loved one did not leave a will, the supposed beneficiary and their probate attorney will deal with intestate probate.
 Further administrative proceedings must be held to determine how your estate will be divided.
 In this case, the court will appoint an administrator for your estate.
 The administrator will follow the instructions of the probate judge on how to distribute your property.
 In such a legal proceeding, any concerned heir of the deceased person must consider intestate rules, which are comparable to that of a testate or will-based probate case.

 Given the tedious probate procedure involved, many people take steps to avoid probate.
 Depending on the actual circumstance, however, avoiding probate may not be possible.
 It can, however, be a lot less stressful with legal help from seasoned probate attorneys.
 Get in touch with a reliable probate law firm early in the process.
-Our Houston probate attorneys can explain in detail how legal documents related to probate matters are processed in Texas.
+Our Houston, TX probate attorneys can explain in detail how legal documents related to probate matters are processed in Texas.

-How to File for Probate in Texas
+How Do I File for Probate in Texas?

-In general, for probate proceedings to commence, a petitioner will have to file the death certificate and last will and testament at the relevant courthouse.
+In general, for probate proceedings to commence, a petitioner will have to file a death certificate and last will and testament at the relevant courthouse.
 An application for probate must be filed with the proper Texas probate court in the county where the decedent resided.
 With this are duly filled out court forms (Petition for Probate), which ideally should have been accomplished with the help of a probate attorney.

 Once the probate application is filed, there will be a two-week waiting period before a hearing takes place for the application.
 After the waiting period, a Texas probate judge will verify that the decedent had a valid will or that there was no will, and finally appoint an administrator or executor.
 He or she must catalog and report to the county clerk all the assets held by the estate within 90 days after appointment.
-If the deceased person had written a valid will, the executor will notify beneficiaries of the estate.
+If the deceased person has written a valid will, the executor will notify beneficiaries of the estate.
 If there is no will, the heirship must be determined by the Texas probate court.

 After an appropriate notice is given to interested parties and jurisdiction over necessary parties is proven to the probate judge, the appointed personal representative will receive a certification.
 Such will be required to open a bank account, get a tax identification number, and file applicable tax returns for the estate.

 The next step is to notify creditors.
-All debts owed by the decedent must be settled and resolved out of their estate.
+All debts owed by the decedent must be settled and resolved outside of their estate.
 The executor must inform creditors about the decedent’s death and will be allowed to file claims against the estate.

-What Are the Common Probate Forms in Texas?
+What are the Common Probate Forms in Texas?

 Together with the Petition for Probate, there are various legal forms that you will likely need to accomplish.
 It is important to note, however, that each state and county will have different mandatory forms.

+- Certification and Notice of Interested Parties.
 The certification is essentially documentation that the necessary notification to heirs, family members, and other interested parties has been made.

+- Notice to Creditors.
 Similar to the Interested Party Notification, this involves providing a notification to creditors and putting up the required notice in a local paper.

+- Final Distribution.
 In this final step within the probate procedure, any remaining assets will be distributed to rightful beneficiaries.
 This will also discharge the personal representative from their responsibilities.

 If you have legal questions on any of the above, contact our law office today.
 We can offer a free consultation to individuals and families who need help with probate and estate planning.
 We can also answer questions related to living wills, living trusts, joint tenancy, survivorship, and power of attorney.
-Call our Houston, TX estate planning law office at 832-479-4499 today.
+Call our Houston, TX estate planning law office today.

 How Can I Avoid Probate?